apocalyptech/exordium/README.rst

   mounts), that's fine, but there is NO support for multiple libraries in Exordium.

-- All music files are managed outside of Exordium.
+- All music files (and album art) are managed outside of Exordium.
 Exordium itself will never attempt to write to your library directory for any reason.
   It requires read access only.
 (Write access to a directory on the filesystem is required for zipfile downloads, but that directory need not be in your music library.)

 - Music files should be, in general, arranged scrupulously: All files within a single directory belong to the same album, and an album should never span multiple directories.
 There's actually plenty of wiggle room here, and Exordium should correctly deal with directories full of "miscellaneous" files, etc, but in general the library should be well-ordered and have albums contained in their own directories.
+This becomes more important when rearranging your filesystem layout or updating music with fresh tags.

 - The artwork for albums should be contained in gif/jpg/png files stored alongside the mp3s/oggs, or in the immediate parent folder (in the case